alsrlw/ansible-playbook-libsimple/README.md

 Because using Ansible for deployment is not supported on Windows computers natively, we suggest using a Linux desktop or a Mac to act as the Ansible controller.

 See the Ansible [Installation Guide](http://docs.ansible.com/ansible/intro_installation.html) for details.
-The Elasticsearch container requires that have a recent version of Ansible (> 2.x).
-But creating a new install from the *Guide* should now provide you that.
+Deploying the Elasticsearch container in local or Linode.com virtual machines from this repository requires a recent version of Ansible (> 2.x).
+But creating a new install now from the *Guide* should provide you that.
 To check definitively, you can check the version number installed with the command:
 ```
 ansible --version
 ```

 ### Vagrant ###

 If you choose to deploy your demonstration Circulation Manager to a local machine or to Linode.com, Vagrant is a great tool to assist in creating those virtual machines.
-You will need to install Vagrant as well so that you can the Vagrantfile automation scripts in the repository.
+You will need to install Vagrant as well so that you can use the Vagrantfile automation scripts we've included in the repository.

 See Hashicorp's [Vagrant installation](https://www.vagrantup.com/docs/installation/) page for details.

 ### VirtualBox ###
-Last, if you wish to deploy the Circulation Manager to a local virtual machine, using this repository, you will need to install VirtualBox on your control machine.
+Last, if you wish to deploy the Circulation Manager to a local virtual machine on your Mac or Linux desktop computer using this repository, you will need to install VirtualBox as well.
 Other virtual machine tools (VMWare, Hyper-V) will work just as well; however, the virtualization tool we've used in this repository is VirtualBox.
 If you choose to use one of the other common tools, you just need to revise the Vagrantfile configuration to be appropriate for that tool.

 See Oracle's [VirtualBox](https://www.virtualbox.org/wiki/Downloads) downloads page for more information.

 <a name="vagrant-local"></a>
 ## Deploy Using Vagrant to Local VM for Dev Testing
-_Because it uses local docker containers to provide Elasticsearch and PostgreSQL, the `provision-vagrant.yml` playbook is not suitable for production._
+*Because it uses local docker containers to provide Elasticsearch and PostgreSQL, the `provision-vagrant.yml` playbook is not suitable for production.*

-This repository includes a Vagrant configuration file which will create the target virtual machine for you on your local workstation and run two Ansible playbooks against that newly created virtual machine.
+This repository includes a Vagrant configuration file which will create the target virtual machine for you on your local workstation.
+The Vagrant file runs two Ansible playbooks against that newly created virtual machine, which will deploy the containers necessary to have a running Circulation Manager instance.
 To get started, follow these steps.

 1. Open a command-line terminal and make a directory to store this repository; for example:
 ```
 mkdir /home/user/vagrant_projects/libsimple
 ```
-2. Change directories to the respository directory:
+2. Change directories to the repository directory:
 ```
 cd /home/user/vagrant_projects/libsimple`
 ```
-3. Clone this repository to the control machine:
+3. Clone this repository to its local directory:
 ```
 git clone https://github.com/alsrlw/ansible-playbook-libsimple.git ./
 ```
-4. Copy the sample variable files to their working twins:
+4. Copy the sample variable files to their working versions:
 ```
 cp group_vars/all/main.yml.sample group_vars/all/main.yml
 cp vars/containers.yml.sample vars/containers.yml
 cp vars/virtualbox_multi_vars.yml.sample vars/virtualbox_multi_vars.yml
 ```
-Open each file and revise or fill in values for each variable.
+Open each file and revise or fill in values as needed for each variable.

 5. Copy the proper Vagrantfile to its operational name:
 ```
 cp Vagrantfile.virtualbox-multi Vagrantfile
 ```
-9. Once you have the variables values all configured and have established the `Vagrantfile`, you are ready create and start the virtual server.
+9. Once you have the variable values all configured and have established the `Vagrantfile`, you are ready create and start the virtual server.
 Because there are two potential servers represented in the Vagrantfile, you need to issue the Vagrant command and specify the Circulation Manager machine to spin up the demonstration server:
 ```
 vagrant up circmgr
 ```